 Plan description - State and higher education employees with membership in the Tennessee Consolidated Retirement System (TCRS) before July 1, 2014, are provided with pensions through the Closed State and Higher Education Employee Pension Plan, an agent plan within the Public Employee Retirement Plan administered by the TCRS.
 TCRS is a multiple-employer pension plan.
 The Closed State and Higher Education Employee Pension Plan was closed effective June 30, 2014, and covers employees hired before July 1, 2014.
-Employees hired after June 30, 2014, are provided with pensions through a legally separate plan referred to as the State and Higher Education Employee Retirement Plan, an agent plan within the Public Employee Retirement Plan, an agent plan within the Public Employee Retirement Plan administered by the TCRS.
-TCRS was created by state statute under Tennessee Code Annotated Title 8, Chapters 34-37.
+Employees hired after June 30, 2014, are provided with pensions through a legally separate plan referred to as the State and Higher Education Employee Retirement Plan, an agent plan within the Public Employee Retirement Plan administered by the TCRS.
+The TCRS was created by state statute under Tennessee Code Annotated Title 8, Chapters 34-37.